AlexandruSamoila/trend_analysis/README.md

 ### Sentiment Analysis

-The project uses two main models for sentiment analysis:
+The project uses XLM RoBERTa for sentiment analysis, fine-tuned on our specific dataset to achieve high accuracy in trend sentiment classification.

-- RoBERTa-based analysis